 When properly honed this blade will chiffonade basil with no problem, but after some use it might result in some bruising and oxidation.
 This is due to the slightly softer steel used in the blade.
 But this is also the reason why it is durable enough to work with bone-in poultry.

 Shun Classic Review

 Shun is one of the top names in Japanese knives.
-The Classic is a hybrid (called a gyuto) of a traditional Japanese knife and a Western style chef’s knife.
+The Classic is a hybrid (called a gyuto) of a traditional Japanese and a Western style blade.
 As such it brings many of the benefits of both styles together into one phenomenal product.

 It is extremely sharp and can make short work of complex tasks requiring an agile blade.
 Techniques such as julienne and chiffonade are literally a breeze and involve very little effort.
 The D shaped handle is comfortable, though not as ergonomic as the Ikon.

-The Shun Classic is forged in the traditional Japanese method but utilizes a curved blade very similar to Western knives.
+The Shun Classic is forged in the traditional Japanese method but utilizes a curved blade very similar to Western models.
 This allows those comfortable with a traditional chef’s knife to continue to use the rocker-style cutting motion.
-The extremely hard steel used in the Classic allows for a 16 degree blade angle which is significantly sharper than most German or Western style knives.
+The extremely hard steel used in the Classic allows for a 16 degree blade angle which is significantly sharper than most German or Western style products.

 However, this harder steel comes with some drawbacks.
 It is much more brittle than the steel used in Wüsthof or Messermeister blades.
 Care must be taken when using, cleaning, and maintaining this blade to ensure that it doesn’t become chipped.

 The primary reason the Shun took second place was that it’s not going to be as durable as the Ikon unless particular care is taken.
 Improper use such as on bone-in poultry or hard vegetables like acorn squash can damage the blade.
 That said, for the right chef this could be the perfect too.
 It took top honors in our Shun chef knife competition.

 Wüsthof Classic Review